sad-spirit/pg-gateway/docs/fragments-implementations.md

 Joins an implementation of `SelectProxy` to the current statement using the given `JoinStrategy` implementation.
 Can be additionally configured by a join `Condition`.

-It is recommended to use `JoinBuilder` and related `GenericTableGateway::join()` method rather than instantiating this class directly:
+It is recommended to use `JoinBuilder` and related `FluentBuilder::join()` method rather than instantiating this class directly:
 ```PHP
 use sad_spirit\pg_gateway\builders\JoinBuilder;